Pack3tL0ss/ConsolePi/README.md

 **3. Automated Flash Card Imaging with AutoInstall on boot**

+**Script only supports USB/microSD adapters currently as that's what I used.
+I disabled other adapter types as I didn't test them.**

 *This is a script I used during testing to expedite the process Use at your own risk it does flash a drive so it could do harm*
 Using a Linux System (Most distros should work ... tested on Raspbian and Mint) enter the following command:
 `curl -JLO https://raw.githubusercontent.com/Pack3tL0ss/ConsolePi/master/installer/ConsolePi_image_creator.sh  && sudo chmod +x ConsolePi_image_creator.sh`